 - Hypertension or High Blood Pressure

 Diabetes can cause general problems with circulation throughout the body, including the eye.
-As a result of the poor circulation, patients with diabetes are considered to be at greater risk for developing Glaucoma.
+As a result of the poor circulation, patients with diabetes are considered at greater risk for developing Glaucoma.

 - Family History